Aaron’s protects data in custom applications built on ServiceNow with the Developer Platform – Watch the story.

 Browse some of our most frequently asked questions.

-Nightfall integrates with services via their APIs, and is fully cloud hosted.
-Nightfall is the industry's first cloud-native DLP platform.
+Nightfall’s native integrations connect with services via their APIs, and are fully cloud-hosted.
+Nightfall is the industry’s first cloud-native DLP platform.
 This means there are no agents or software to install, patch, manage, or update.
-Our platform integrates directly with your SaaS and data infrastructure products (e.g. Slack, GitHub, Confluence, etc.) via their native APIs.
-These services' APIs support token-based authentication, most commonly OAuth, which allows Nightfall to request a limited access token to access user data.
-Nightfall is fully hosted in Amazon's AWS and Google's GCP.
-Nightfall does not store or host sensitive data retrieved and scanned from these services in our environments - the data continues to live with the third-party application (e.g. Slack) in which it was discovered.
+Our platform integrates directly with the third-party cloud apps you are using (e.g. Slack, GitHub, Confluence, etc.) via their native APIs.
+These services’ APIs support token-based authentication, most commonly OAuth, which allows Nightfall to request a limited access token to access user data.
+Nightfall is fully hosted in Amazon’s AWS and Google’s GCP.

 For most systems it takes on the order of minutes to deploy.
 Because Nightfall is cloud-native and integrates directly via API, customers are typically up and running within a few minutes.
-For SaaS apps like Slack, Confluence, and GitHub, there's no additional configuration or setup required beyond installation.
-Compare this to traditional endpoint or network-based tools that could may take weeks to install.
+For SaaS apps like Slack, Confluence, and GitHub, there’s no additional configuration or setup required beyond installation.
+Compare this to traditional endpoint or network-based tools that could may take weeks to install and rollout.
+With Nightfall, there is no effort required by end-users and no added latency or performance overhead to the network or to endpoint devices.

 Nightfall uses machine learning to classify data.
 Our deep learning-based classifiers are trained on massive volumes of data to yield high accuracy.
 Unlike traditional methods, Nightfall considers the context surrounding a given token in order to accurately classify it.
 This means Nightfall performs well on unstructured and ambiguous data, which is increasingly common in enterprises today.
-Nightfall parses and scans 100+ file types, including images, screenshots, compressed folders, PDFs, etc. Nightfall does not store or track your sensitive data.
-Our classifications are fed into the Nightfall platform so you can review & remediate the findings, or leverage them in your own way via our REST API.Read More
+Nightfall parses and scans 100+ file types, including images, screenshots, compressed folders, PDFs, etc. Our classifications are fed into the Nightfall platform so you can review & remediate the findings, or leverage them in your own way via our Developer Platform.

 Nightfall classifies over 100+ types of sensitive data, including forms of personally identifiable data (PII), protected health information (PHI), payment card information (PCI), credentials & secrets, and more.
 For example, email addresses, credit card numbers, social security numbers, API keys, passwords, and many more.
 These data types support compliance regimes like HIPAA, GDPR, HIPAA, PCI-DSS.
 Likewise, Nightfall’s detectors apply to a broad variety of industries and geographies (countries in US, EMEA, APAC, etc.).

-Nightfall also supports custom detectors, as well as features such as an “allow list” that enable you to further tune detectors to your specific business needs and increase accuracy.
+Nightfall also supports custom detectors, as well as features such as context rules & exclusion rules that enable you to further tune detectors to your specific business needs and increase accuracy.
 Contact us at firstname.lastname@example.org to determine if Nightfall supports detectors that meet your needs.

 No, Nightfall doesn’t require data to be pre-tagged.
 Nightfall uses machine learning to detect 100+ types of sensitive data out of the box, without prior tuning or tagging required.
 This includes forms of PII, PHI, PCI, and other sensitive content – for example, emails, social security numbers, etc. Our detectors leverage context surrounding a specific token to properly identify and classify it, which dramatically improves accuracy over traditional rules-based approaches to DLP.